Frequently asked questions

 Can I report symptoms on behalf of someone else, eg my family?

-Yes.
-You may add multiple profiles on the app and report symptoms on behalf of someone else, provided that you have their consent to do so.
+If you’re reporting for COVID, you may add multiple profiles on the app and report symptoms on behalf of someone else if you have their consent to do so.
 Please ensure that your app is updated to the latest version in order to do this.

 I'd like to see what symptoms are reported near me or across the country –how can I see what is going on?